ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms-part-2.md

 - The names of all the Logical Replication Slots that you setup in part 1.
 - A list of tables that have a Primary Key and a separate Unique Constraint.
 - An in-depth understanding of the data contained within the Source Database.
 Before we dive into the steps to setup and configure DMS, let's talk about some things we need to figure out before we proceed.
 Remember when we compiled the list of tables that have a Primary Key and a separate Unique Constraint?
-We need another similar list, but this time, a list of tables that have Large Objects, also known as LOBS.
+We need another similar list, but this time, a list of tables that have Large Objects, also known as LOBs.
 If you are unfamiliar with LOBs, then read up on them in the [documentation](https://www.postgresql.org/docs/15/largeobjects.html).

 ### Large Objects

 When performing Change Data Capture (CDC) with AWS DMS, tables with large objects have a couple of specific settings that need to be adjusted.
 In order to get the settings just right, we need to have a list of tables that contain LOBs.
 More importantly, for each table that has LOBs, we need a value, in kilobytes, of the largest possible LOB for that table.
 Here is an example, let's say we have a database table that is part of an integration, and one of the columns stores a large amount of JSON.
 We will need to figure out the maximum size of that JSON object across all the rows of the table.
 This will be a bit of a guessing game.
 You could take a few rows at random and check the size of the column and make an educated guess.

-In addition to know what tables have lobs and what size to set for the max LOB, we also need to identify if there are any tables where "LOB Truncation" is acceptable.
+In addition to knowing what tables have LOBs and what size to set for the max LOB, we also need to identify if there are any tables where "LOB Truncation" is acceptable.
 This will largely depend on the usage of the LOBs in this table, but if you are okay with *some *truncations*, i.e. - some missing JSON characters off the end of a large object that contains JSON, then there are different settings to be used that can speed up the process.

 When you have finished your analysis, you should have something akin to this table as the result:
 | Table       | Max LOB Size (Kb) | Truncations OKAY? |